dorkamotorka/ebpf-stack/cilium-ebpf-example/README.md

 sudo ./hello
 ```

+By running random commands in another terminal, you should be able to see `Hello World` logs under `sudo bpftool prog trace` command.

+## Additional Notes

 By default, `bpf2go` internally uses `clang` with some helpful default flags.
 Among them are:

 - `-g`: Includes debug information, which is necessary for BTF.